 On April 7, 2010, upon recommendation of the Compensation Committee, the Board of Directors of the Company adopted the EMCORE Corporation 2010 Equity Incentive Plan (the "2010 Plan").
 The 2010 Plan became effective upon its approval by the Company's shareholders at the 2010 Annual Meeting, and has been employed as a principal feature of the Company's compensation program since that time.
-As of April 20, 2011, [\\\\\\] shares have been issued under the 2010 Plan and only [\\\\\\] shares remain available for future issuance.
+As of April 20, 2011, 2,383,900 shares have been issued under the 2010 Plan and only 1,616,100 shares remain available for future issuance.
 Furthermore, no shares are currently available for grant under the EMCORE Corporation 1995 Incentive and Non-Statutory Stock Option Plan (as amended, the "1995 Plan") or the 2000 Stock Option Plan (as amended, the "2000 Plan").
 The 1995 Plan had allowed the grant of a total of 2,744,118 shares of Common Stock (on a post-split basis) pursuant to stock options and stock appreciation rights.
 The 2000 Plan had allowed the grant of a total of 15,850,000 shares of Common Stock upon the exercise of stock options.

 Our Company's philosophy on employee compensation is to provide employees and management with equity participation linked to long-term stock price performance, while at the same time remaining sensitive to the potential impact on our other shareholders.
-We believe that offering broad-based equity compensation will assist the Company in achieving its goals to foster and promote the long-term financial success of the Company and enhance shareholder value by (a) motivating superior performance by employees and directors, (b) providing employees and directors with an ownership interest in the Company, and (c) enabling the Company to attract and retain the services of outstanding employees and directors upon whose judgment, interest, and special effort the successful conduct of its operations is largely dependent, while also receiving a federal income tax deduction for certain compensation paid under the Amended Plan under Section 162(m) of the Code.
-The Board of Directors believes that the ability to offer a variety of forms of equity compensation-including grants of stock options, stock appreciation rights, deferred stock units, performance stock, performance stock units, performance units, restricted stock, restricted stock units, stock purchase rights, and unrestricted share awards- is necessary for us to attract and retain the services of well-qualified employees and advisors, including officers and directors who will contribute to our success.
+We believe that offering broad-based equity compensation will assist the Company in achieving its goals to foster and promote the long-term financial success of the Company and enhance shareholder value by (a) motivating superior performance by employees and directors, (b) providing employees and directors with an ownership interest in the Company, and (c) enabling the Company to attract and retain the services of outstanding employees and directors upon whose judgment, interest, and special effort the successful conduct of its operations is largely dependent, while also receiving a federal income tax deduction for certain compensation-including grants of stock options, stock appreciation rights, deferred stock units, performance stock units, performance units, restricted stock, restricted stock units, stock purchase rights, and unrestricted share awards- is necessary for us to attract and retain the services of well-qualified employees and advisors, including officers and directors who will contribute to our success.
 Equity compensation has historically formed a significant portion of our employees' overall compensation, and almost all of our current employees have received equity compensation in the form of options and/or restricted stock awards.